-The UK continues to drive investment and innovation in its thriving offshore wind sector through ambitious targets and the deployment of new technologies.
+The UK continues to drive investment and innovation in its thriving offshore wind sector through its world-leading ambition and deployment of new technologies.

 Teesside Freeport is the UK’s largest Freeport, driving growth in renewables, advanced manufacturing and the chemicals and process sectors.

 Freeport East (Felixstowe and Harwich)

 Freeport East is a world-leading centre for clean energy production, offering a unique set of opportunities and support for investors, traders, manufacturers and suppliers.
 This includes access to innovation, technology and new collaborative partnerships.

 The UK’s offshore wind market is underpinned by a strong pipeline of projects and seabed lease auctions.
 This includes 27.8 GW of floating and fixed bottom wind projects awarded by Crown Estate Scotland in the recent ScotWind leasing round.

 Contracts for Difference (CfD) is the UK government’s flagship scheme for procuring high volumes of clean energy at the lowest cost to consumers.
 CfDs incentivise investment in renewable energy and reduce the cost of capital by providing developers with protection from volatile wholesale electricity prices in a 15 year private law contract.
 They are the bedrock of OSW project development in the UK.

 BESS established the Offshore Wind Acceleration Taskforce, which focuses on streamlining the consenting process, including planning reforms to cut the approval time for new offshore wind farms from 4 years to one.
 The taskforce has also been considering how we ensure the UK and European countries have the manufacturing capability in place to meet our collective ambition of 165 GW by 2030.